What is DISTINCT clause in MySQL?

 ORDER BY (col);

-So, you may specify one or more columns in the DISTINCT clause for removing duplicate records.
+So, you may specify one or more columns in the DISTINCT clause to remove duplicate records.
 I will show you examples of using one or more columns below.

 An example of DISTINCT with single column

-For the one column DISTINCT query, I used employee name column for returning the unique names as follows:
+The DISTINCT query with one column, I used the employee name column for returning the unique names as follows:

 Query: